Accelerate the future of automotive systems

 Size and accuracy both matter when it comes to designing satellite nodes for PEPS systems.
 To solve this challenge, implement this small design featuring multiple antennas to accurately determine AoA.

-Central to the idea of the “connected” car is the its telematics system.
+Central to the idea of the “connected” car is the telematics system.
 Learn about the telematics trends the market is seeing, typical subsystems and how to address common design challenges.

 Enhance the driving experience from entry-level to premium, while minimizing processing power and maximizing vehicle efficiency.